MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 **Use active voice and indicative mood** most of the time.
 Use imperative mood in procedures.

-**Keep adjectives and adverbs close to the words they modify.** Pay particular attention to the placement of *only*.
+**Keep adjectives and adverbs close to the words they modify.** Pay particular attention to the placement of *only.*

-**Avoid linking more than three phrases or clauses** by using coordinate conjunctions such as *and*, *or*, or *but*.
-Better yet, avoid linking more than two.
+**Avoid linking more than three phrases or clauses** by using coordinate conjunctions such as *and,* *or,* or *but.* Better yet, avoid linking more than two.

 ## Additional tips for machine translation